rancher/docs/content/k3s/latest/en/installation/installation-requirements/_index.md

 ## Prerequisites

 *    Two nodes cannot have the same hostname.
-If all your nodes have the same hostname, pass `--node-name` or set `$K3S_NODE_NAME` with a unique name for each node you add to the cluster.
+If all your nodes have the same hostname, use the `--with-node-id` option to append a random suffix for each node, or otherwise devise a unique name to pass with `--node-name` or `$K3S_NODE_NAME` for each node you add to the cluster.

 ## Operating Systems